bzm3r/transpose-timing-tests/POST.md

 To transpose the bitmap matrix:

-1. (the threadgroup approach) threads must coordinate read/write access to the bitmap, stored in a central location (threadgroup shared memory)
+1. (the threadgroup approach) threads must coordinate read/write access to the bitmap, which is stored in a central location (threadgroup shared memory).
-2. (the subgroup approach) threads must shuffle data amongst themselves in a coordinated manner, because the bitmap is sotred in a distributed manner amongst the registers of the threads.
+2. (the subgroup approach) threads must coordinate data swaps amongst themselves, as the bitmap is stored in a distributed manner amongst their registers.

 The threadgroup approach provides a programmer with a flexible interface through which stored data in threadgroup shared memory can be accessed and manipulated.
 This interface is widely supported by hardware, graphics APIs, and shader languages.